• Skip to primary navigation

 As the sponsor of your parent or grandparent, you are agreeing to provide financial support for your parent or grandparent, and their accompanying dependent children (if applicable) for 20 years from the date they land as a Permanent Resident.

 In some cases, it may not be possible for you to sponsor your parents or grandparents due to income levels or because you were not successful in being invited to sponsor.
-It may still be possible to bring your loved ones to Canada as a visitor with a regular TRV or on a Super Visa
+It may still be possible to bring your loved ones to Canada as a visitor with a regular visitor visa or on a Super Visa.

-If you are a Canadian Citizen or Permanent Resident with children living overseas, you may be able to sponsor them for immigration to Canada.
+If you are a Canadian Citizen or Permanent Resident with dependent children living overseas, you may be able to sponsor them for permanent residence in Canada.

 Requirements to Sponsor Your Dependent Children